How do you get someone to buy your streaming-video puck when everything already streams Netflix?

 It all adds up to a much nicer Roku box, although its plasticky cabinet keeps it from being in the same league as the Apple TV.
 Personally, I don't think it matters much for a puck that sits under your TV.

 The back panel is more compact than ever, with an Ethernet port, HDMI output, microSD slot, and power plug.
 There's also a USB port on the side, which can be used for playing back digital media files, although not nearly on the same scale as competitors like the WD TV Play.

-Noticeably missing is the standard-def AV output that was included on the Roku 2 XS, but that feature survives on the Roku LT, Roku HD, and Roku 2 XD if you need it.
+Noticeably missing is the standard-def AV output that was included on the Roku 2 XS, but that feature survives on the Roku LT, Roku 1, and Roku 2 if you need it.
 My only complaint is the Roku 3 still requires a "wall wart" AC adapter, unlike the Apple TV's sleeker integrated power supply.
 But even that adapter is on the small side.